Posterior urethral valve: Diagnosis

-Postvesicular obstruction due to urethral valves.
+Postvesicular obstruction due to urethral valves as seen on voiding cystourethrography.

 Abdominal ultrasound is of some benefit, but not diagnostic.
 Features that suggest posterior urethral valves are bilateral hydronephrosis, a thickened bladder wall with thickened smooth muscle trabeculations, and bladder diverticula.

 Voiding cystourethrogram (VCUG) is more specific for the diagnosis.
 Normal plicae circularis are variable in appearance and often not seen on normal VCUGs.
 PUV on voiding cystourethrogram is characterized by an abrupt tapering of urethral caliber near the verumontanum, with the specific level depending on the developmental variant.
 Vesicoureteral reflux is also seen in over 50% of cases.
 Very often the posterior urethra maybe dilated thus making the abrupt narrowing more obvious. the bladder wall may show trabeculations or sacculations or even diverticuli.

 Diagnosis can also be made by cystoscopy, where a small camera is inserted into the urethra for direct visualization of the posteriorly positioned valve.
 A limitation of this technique is that posterior valve tissue is translucent and can be pushed against the wall of the urethra by inflowing irrigation fluid, making it difficult to visualize.
 Cystoscopy may also demonstrate the bladder changes.

 Centers in Europe and Japan have also had excellent results with cystosonography, although it has not been approved for use in the United States yet.